-During this period the New York-based artist became the "go-to guy" for remixing the work of popular artists such as Danzig, Pantera, Red Hot Chili Peppers, EMF, Nine Inch Nails, Marilyn Manson, and more, becoming known as the man who pioneered the "metal remix".
-He's done production work for a number of bands (including White Zombie's first demo and Einsturzende Neubauten's "Strategies Against Architecture").
-FOETUS has been strictly a solo project for the most part, but Thirlwell has also worked with Lydia Lunch, Nick Cave, and Marc Almond (in the short-lived collective/group Immaculate Consumptive), Nurse with Wound, Jarboe, the early formations of Whitehouse, Cop Shoot Cop, the sound art collective freq out, and Roli Mossimann (Swans).
-Thirlwell has also created many non-FOETUS musical projects.
-Steroid Maximus is an all-instrumental project that has evolved over a period of about 20 years to be exhibited live as a 20piece ensemble.
-In 2001, Manorexia was formed as yet another solo project that began initially as an attempt at minimal ambient music, to be sold strictly through the Foetus website, and since has become an entity with a 7piece ensemble, now supporting an album that was produced in 5.1 surround sound.
-He also performs as DJ OTEFSU, crafting experimental montages/collages of experimental dance music, creating an environment where "time stops after 1975" Thirlwell's done soundtrack work for movies and one of his most reliable gigs has been scoring Adult Swim's Venture Brothers cartoon.
+All the while, he'd been doing his own artwork from scratch, and through much of the 90s he was the "go-to guy" for remixing the work of popular artists such as Danzig, Pantera, Red Hot Chili Peppers, EMF, Nine Inch Nails, Marilyn Manson, and more, while also being credited as the man who pioneered the "metal remix".
+He's done production work for a number of bands, White Zombie's first demo was produced by Thirlwell, as was Einsturzende Neubauten's Strategies Against Architecture.
+FOETUS has been strictly a solo project for the most part, but Thirlwell has also worked with Lydia Lunch, Nick Cave, Marc Almond, Nurse with Wound, Jarboe, the early formations of Whitehouse, Cop Shoot Cop, and Roli Mossimann (Swans).

-The most recent FOETUS album ""HIDE"" (2010), inspired by "the culture of fear," is again all across the board.
-It features operatic elements alongside jangled prog time signatures, while also traversing dark pop territory, western spy noir, and musique concret.
+The most recent FOETUS album HIDE, inspired by "the culture of fear", is again, all across the board, it features operatic elements along side jangled prog time signatures, while also sometimes traversing dark pop territory, western spy noir, and musique concret, to be short.